-Over the years, the classic yacht tender has often been associated with one of two highly polarised ideas.
+Over the years, the classic yacht tenders have often been associated with one of two highly polarised ideas.
 While some have tended to envision prosaic little inflatable boats with finger-trap slats and portable outboards, others bring to mind the polished wood and catwalk glitter of classical Italian runabouts.
 But the tender market is now far more diverse and sophisticated than that.

 Over the last three decades, developments in building materials and construction technologies have seen a burgeoning market for luxury yachts, superyachts and megayachts.
 We’re even now seeing the phrase ‘gigayacht’ bandied about in yacht design circles by high-end designers, all of whom agree that the quest for ‘bigger and better’ is inexorable.
 Yachts well in excess of 100 metres in length are no longer the rarity they once were and, as you would expect, the tender market has responded with a calibre and diversity of yacht tender options that has never existed before.